Oklahoma Car Accident Laws Explained

 The comparative negligence rule binds Oklahoma judges and juries (if your car accident case makes it to court), and it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 Also keep in mind that since there is no empirical means of allocating fault, any assignment of liability will ultimately come down to your ability to negotiate with a claims adjuster or to persuade a judge or jury.

-Reporting a Car Accident in Oklahoma
+Do I Need to Report a Car Accident in Oklahoma?

 Under Oklahoma Statutes title 47, section 10-107, when a car accident results in injury or death, the driver(s) involved must "immediately, by the quickest means of communication," give notice of the crash to the local police department (in a municipality) or to the office of the county sheriff or State Highway Patrol.